HilaManor/AudioEditingCode/README.md

 ## Change Log

+**2024-10-12**: Added support for text-based editing using [Stable Audio Open 1.0](https://huggingface.co/stabilityai/stable-audio-open-1.0)!

+- Wasn't trained only on music, so results might vary.
+You can change the loaded checkpoint to finetuned models on music in `models.py:StableAudWrapper`.
+- You need to [accept the model's license](https://huggingface.co/stabilityai/stable-audio-open-1.0), then insert your Hugging Face token in `main_run.py:HF_TOKEN`.
+- Needs Diffusers >= 0.30.
+- Recommended to use with `src_cfg` of 1.

 **2024-09-09**: Added a wrapper for a face-images unconditional LDM model (trained on CelebAHQ), relevant for unsupervised editing.
-Additionally, moved to PyTorch > 2.2, Diffusers > 0.26 to accomodate security concerns.
+Additionally, moved to PyTorch >= 2.2, Diffusers >= 0.26 to accommodate security concerns.
 The version tested in the paper is still reachable in the `paper_code` branch.

 ## Requirements